 Crops Grown and/or Processed: We are a CSA farm growing a diverse crop of fruits, vegetables and herbs through organic practices.

-Where to Purchase Farm Products: Our main focus is CSA and we will be accepting signups in January or February, but we also do a farm stand on the property every Saturday (6/16-10/13) from 10am until 2pm.
-Next year we will add in a farmers market again upon the completion of our farm expansion.
+Where to Purchase Farm Products: Our main focus is CSA and we will be accepting signups in January or February, but we also do a farm stand The Summer Farm Stand is open for the season, every Saturday from 10:00am to 2:00pm, beginning June 13, 2020 at a NEW LOCATION: 2005 S. Zephyr Court in Lakewood 80227.

 Volunteer/Apprentice Opportunities: We do several volunteer days throughout the season.
 These are usually announced through our social media outlets.
 Next season we will be looking for interns, apprentices or WWOOFers